aarunku5/LINGO-Eurovis-2023/README.md

 <img src="3b.png" alt= "Correlation 0.7" width="300" height="300">
 <img src="3c.png" alt= "Correlation 0.6" width="300" height="300"> -->

 We show correlation views for link thresholds of 0.8, 0.7, and 0.6.
-The 10 tasks (T1-T10) can be found in the subfolder "Tasks".
+The 10 tasks (T1-T10) can be found in the folder "Tasks".
 The following observations of the linguistic characteristics of various task instructions can be used to provide context to how links are formed between clusters:

 #### General Characteristics:
 * None of the tasks have the same source dataset.